 The 2012-2015 period was characterized by the normalization and consolidation of Côte d'Ivoire's relationship with the World Bank.
 Due to participants' proactiveness, Côte d'Ivoire quickly restored its relationships with all its technical and financial partners.
-Projects begun since 2009 (PIUIR, PASEF, etc.) were strengthened and new projects were launched.
+Projects begun since 2009 (in particular PIUIR and PASEF) were strengthened and new projects were launched.

 Among others, these include the Agriculture Support Project (Projet d'appui au secteur agricole ("PSAC")) of an amount of CFAF 25 billion, which is part of recovery efforts for agricultural development, via the implementation of the National Agricultural Investment Program (Programme National d'Investissement Agricole ("PNIA")).
-A total of U.S.\$993 million was approved, including U.S.\$502 million already disbursed.
+A total of US\$993 million was approved, including US\$502 million already disbursed.